Who Is at Fault in a Rear-end Accident?

 Trailing drivers can cause rear-end accidents by, for example:

-• Driving distracted that leads to ignoring a slowed or stopped vehicle ahead; or
+• Driving distracted that leads to ignoring a slowed or stopped vehicle ahead

 Any investigation of a rear-end accident will examine the decisions and actions of the trailing driver.
 Evidence a lawyer or insurance investigator might review can include the presence or absence of tire skid marks, cell phone and onboard vehicle computer data, and eyewitness accounts of how the crash happened.